Everything You Need to Know About Renting a Stage Flame Machine

 Not sure which flame effect is right for your event?
 Our team provides free consultations to help you choose the perfect setup.

 Absolutely.
 Your standard event insurance likely won't cover pyrotechnic or flame effects.
 You'll need to either add a specific rider to your existing policy or purchase separate special effects insurance.
 Most venues will require a certificate of insurance with $1-5 million in coverage that specifically mentions flame effects.
-The rental company should be able to recommend insurance providers familiar with these requirements.

 "The difference between a good flame effect and a great one isn't just the height of the flames—it's the timing, placement, and integration with your overall show design."